scionproto/scion/doc/DRKeyInfra.md

 timestamp, and if the querying host is authorized to use the key.
 An authorized host must either be an end point of the communication that is authenticated using the second-level key, or authorized separately by the AS.
 The following second level requests exist:

     1. AS → AS:
+    Request: { 0, req.ID, prot, A, B, ⊥, ⊥ }
     Key Derivation: K_{A→B}^prot = PRF_{A→B}(“prot”)
-    Request: { 0, req.ID, prot, A, B, ⊥ }

     2. AS → end host
+    Request: { 1, req.ID, prot, A, H_B , ⊥, ⊥ }
     Key Derivation: K_{A→B:H_B}^prot = PRF_{A→B} (“prot” | H_B )
-    Request: { 1, req.ID, prot, A, H_B , ⊥ }

     3. end host → end host:
+    Request: { 2, req.ID, prot, H_A , H_B , ⊥, ⊥ }
     Key Derivation: K_{A:H_A→B:H_B}^prot = PRF_{A→B} (“prot” | H_A | H_B )
-    Request: { 2, req.ID, prot, H_A , H_B , ⊥ }

     4. AS → end host pair:
+    Request: { 3, req.ID, prot, A, H_B , H_C, ⊥ }
     Key Derivation: K_{A→B:H_B,C:H_C}^prot = PRF_{A→B,C} (“prot” | H_B | H_C )
-    Request: { 3, req.ID, prot, A, H_B , H_C }

 ### Key Expiration

 Secret values must be renewed every 24 hours.
 Thus, also lower level keys must be renewed.
-However, in order to avoid race condition, the validity of second-level keys must be higher than the corresponding refresh period.
-Thus, we assume the following key validity periods:
+However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity can not be verified.
+To avoid race conditions, the validity of second-level keys must be longer than the corresponding refresh period.
+We assume the following key validity periods:

 - Secret value: 24 hours
 - First-level keys: 24 hours (inherited)
-- Second-level keys: 24 + 0.1 hours
+- Second-level keys: 24 (inherited) + 0.1 hours

+First- and second-level keys are valid during the same time frame as the corresponding secret value.
+Second-level have a slightly extended validity period to avoid race conditions as specified above.
 If a specific protocol requires shorter key expiration times, this will be implemented as an extension to the basic protocol.
 The 'misc' part in the key exchange is used to supply such additional information.